 The purpose of the Rural Business Enterprise Grants (RBEG) program is to foster the development of small and emerging business enterprises5 in rural areas through grants to public entities, nonprofit organizations, and federally recognized Indian Tribal groups.
 Grant funds may be used for a variety of projects to build local and regional food systems including land development, road and building construction, the purchase of equipment, training and technical assistance, and the start and/or operation of a revolving loan fund.
 RBEG funds cannot be used for the growing, cultivation, and harvesting of an agricultural commodity.

-RBEG is a discretionary program subject to annual congressional appropriations.
 There is nearly \$39 million available for RBEG projects in FY 2010.